setiodewo/node-uptime-local/README.md

 # node-uptime-local

 This project is intended to record the uptime and resources usage of a server in local database and display it in Grafana.

-I have created another project to centralized monitoring of uptime and resources of some servers.
+I have created another project to centralized monitoring of uptime and resources of remote servers.
 But with this simple project you will get the idea of how it works.

 # Dependencies